 For each program, NMFS considers three major areas of genetic effects: within-population diversity, outbreeding effects, and hatchery-influenced selection.
 The within-population diversity area covers such topics as effective size and mating protocols.
 We see no concerns with respect to within-population diversity in any of the programs comprising the Proposed Action.
-Assessment of the other two categories occurs simultaneously using the pHOS/PNI metrics.
+Assessment of the other two categories occurs simultaneously using the pHOS/PNI metrics as surrogates because the outbreeding effects and hatchery-influenced selection cannot be direct measured.
 As explained in Appendix A, the Hatchery Scientific Review Group (HSRG) has developed guidelines for allowable pHOS levels in populations, scaled by the population's conservation importance, recommending a maximum of 5% in "primary" populations, 10% for "contributing" populations, and at a level required to maintain "sustaining" populations (e.g., HSRG 2014).
 Listed salmonid populations in the interior Columbia River are classified by recovery expectation (ICTRT 2007b) rather than by the HSRG classification scheme, but "viable" and "highly viable" equate to "primary", and "maintain" equates to "contributing" and "sustaining."